dodyg/practical-aspnetcore/README.md

 ## How to run these samples

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

+## MVC and SignalR

+There is a dedicated samples for ASP.NET Core MVC 2.1 [here](mvc) and ASP.NET Core Signal R 2.1 [here](signalr).
+The rest of projects here are for ASP.NET Core only.

 ## What's new in ASP.NET Core 2.1 Preview 1(2)